-N95 masks were originally used in industrial industries such as mining, construction and paint, but later the mask is to prevent the spread of drug-resistant tuberculosis, and began to be used in the medical industry.
-In the 1990s, drug-resistant tuberculosis was at rise.
-In order to prevent airborne transmission, the N95 standard and N95 masks were widely popularized.
+N95 masks were originally used in industrial industries such as mining, construction, and paint.
 Later, the World Health Organization recommended the use of N95 masks to prevent airborne diseases.

 About N95 Mask

 Performance that can remove 95% or more of fine particles of 0.1 to 0.3 µm

 R: Resistant to oil

 P: Oil Proof (with oil resistance)

 - N95 / R95 / P95: Performance that can remove 95% or more of fine particles of 0.1 to 0.3 µm

 - N99 / R99 / P99: Performance that can remove 99% or more of fine particles of 0.1 to 0.3 µm

 - N100 / R100 / P100: Performance that can remove 99.97% or more of fine particles of 0.1 to 0.3 µm